GEVIS1/node-js-restful-api/README.md

   - [ ] Basic user can GET /user/:id where id is their own id
   - [ ] Admin user can GET /user/:id where the role is BASIC_USER & ADMIN_USER
   - [ ] Super admin user can GET /user/:id where the role is BASIC_USER, ADMIN_USER & SUPER_ADMIN_USER
-  - [ ] Basic user can PUT /user/:id where id is their own id
+  - [x] Basic user can PUT /user/:id where id is their own id
+  - [x] Admin user can PUT /user/:id where id is their own id
-  - [ ] Admin user can PUT /user/:id where the role is BASIC_USER
+  - [x] Admin user can PUT /user/:id where the role is BASIC_USER
+  - [x] Super admin user can PUT /user/:id where id is their own id
-  - [ ] Super admin user can PUT /user/:id where the role is BASIC_USER & ADMIN_USER
+  - [x] Super admin user can PUT /user/:id where the role is BASIC_USER & ADMIN_USER

 When performing a POST request for registering a basic user, the following error checking must be implemented: